Know Thyself

 Using The Arc of the Species at Aloe

 This framework underpins our thinking at Aloe.
 The question we asked was, what else can we do?
 How do we make this easier for more people?
-Can we create new tools?
+Can we create new tools to increase our odds of success?

 One of the 'aha' moments for me was recognizing that human performance on a task is not a ceiling on what the machine can do.
 In an earlier era of AI, the holy grail was getting to a human level of proficiency on a task – in speech recognition for example, or driving a car.
 It wasn't clear where we'd go beyond that – humans are the pinnacle, and we just need to automate our drudgery away.
 We've since learned that superhuman capabilities are in fact readily achievable – and sometimes badly needed.